semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 ##### More analyzers

 The handful of ready-to-use analyzers defined by Elasticsearch might not be enough.
-Fortunately, Elasticsearch developpers are maintaining several Github repositories, with custom analyzers.
+Fortunately, Elasticsearch developers are maintaining several Github repositories, with custom analyzers.
 To use them, you just have to install them the classic way you install plugins.
-For examples, you can find a **phonetic analyzer**, a **smart chinese analyzer**, and so on.
+For example, you can find a **phonetic analyzer**, a **smart chinese analyzer**, and so on.

 If you don't remember how to install plugins, you can take a look at the end of [the first article's introduction to plugin](http://reputationvip.io/elasticsearch-is-coming/#introduction-to-plugins).

 ### Batch Indexing

 Wel, I must admit that...
-There is still some little things that I'd like to talk about, before we dive into full-text search.
+There are still some little things that I'd like to talk about, before we dive into full-text search.
 In the first article, I talked about indexing a single document.
 But now, let's imagine that you have to put one million of documents into an index.
-At this point, you got two choices: The first one, you can do it all by yourself, indexing them one after another...
-But honestly, I don't recommend you to do so; the second choice, and probably the reasonable one, is to use **batch indexing**.
+At this point, you have got two choices: The first one, you can do it all by yourself, indexing them one after another...
+But honestly, I don't recommend you to do so; the second choice is probably the most reasonable one, to use **batch indexing**.

 #### Request format